Discover the local history of the South Lanarkshire town of East Kilbride by watching free videos of old photos and film.

 YouTube channel EAST KILBRIDE TRANQUILLITY uploaded three great videos showing dozens of photos of the town centre over the past few decades.

-A 1954 black and white film commissioned by East Kilbride Development Corporation to show the success of the new town so far.
+This is a 1954 black and white film commissioned by East Kilbride Development Corporation to show the success of the new town so far.

 “Flats for the unmarried, and cottages for the old people…there are larger houses too for those who wish to pay a higher rent”.